dev1virtuoso/Documentation/Carson-We/Docs/Legal/Curtain Agreement/2025/CA_en.md

 10. This copyright statement may be changed or updated at any time without prior notice.
 We recommend that you check the latest version regularly.

-If you have any questions about the copyright statement, please contact Carson: [carson.developer1125@gmail.com](mailto:carson.developer1125@gmail.com)
+If you have any questions about the copyright statement, please contact Carson: [following methods](https://carson-we.github.io/contact.html)

 ## Supplementary Provisions